Food and Drug Administration, HHS.

 Submit written/paper submissions as follows:

-Instructions: All submissions received must include the Docket No. FDA-2016-N-2474 for “Reporting Associated with Designated New Animal Drugs for Minor Use and Minor Species.”
-Received comments will be placed in the docket and, except for those submitted as “Confidential Submissions,” publicly viewable at http://www.regulations.gov or at the Division of Dockets Management between 9 a.m. and 4 p.m., Monday through Friday.
+Instructions: All submissions received must include the Docket No. FDA-2016-N-2474 for “Reporting Associated With Designated New Animal Drugs for Minor Use and Minor Species.”
+Received comments, those filed in a timely manner (see ADDRESSES), will be placed in the docket and, except for those submitted as “Confidential Submissions,” publicly viewable at https://www.regulations.gov or at the Dockets Management Staff between 9 a.m. and 4 p.m., Monday through Friday.

 Start Further Info

 FOR FURTHER INFORMATION CONTACT: